 But here’s the thing: I’m stronger than I realised, Dad.
 We all were.
 Your death – heartbreaking and unbearable and incomprehensible as it was – showed me inner strength I never knew I had.

 In some ways, I think what happened made me a better person.
 I am more compassionate, more understanding, more empathetic than I was before.
-I am more driven because I understand that life is short.
-I treasure moments because I have seen first-hand that we have no way of knowing whether or not we’re on rations.
+I am more driven and positive because I understand that life is short.
+I try to live for the moment because I have seen first-hand that we have no way of knowing whether or not we’re on rations.

 Importantly, Dad, I think your death gives me an opportunity to speak out about the terrible, silent illness that killed you.
 To bang a drum and raise awareness about mental health, because that’s what you would have wanted, isn’t it?

 I’m not saying I have it all figured out.
 I don’t have the answers, or even a plan.
 But I do know that people with mental illness need kindness and understanding, not judgement and stigma.
 And more than ever, I know that mental health, as the biggest killer of men under 50, desperately needs funding; it desperately needs to be de-stigmatised; it desperately needs to be talked about.

 And even though I feel really scared to put this out there, I think I should lead by example.
 So this is me.
 Talking about mental health, the way I’m forever urging others to do.

 This is our story, Dad.
 I hope I make you proud.